UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/2-reserving/m2-basic-reserving-concepts/index.md

 ## The case of IAG

-Insurance Australia Group is one of the largest Australian general insurers (the largest under some measures)

-Its latest Balance Sheet (as at 31 December 2022, see [`page 20`](https://www.iag.com.au/sites/default/files/Documents/Results%20%26%20reports/IAGL-1H23-Financial-statements.pdf)) shows
+Insurance Australia Group is one of the largest Australian general insurers (the largest under some measures).
+Its latest Balance Sheet (as at 31 December 2023, see [`page 22 of the financial report`](https://www.iag.com.au/sites/default/files/Documents/Results%20%26%20reports/IAGL-1H24-4D-Financial-report.pdf)) shows:

 - Assets
-  - Total: 34,428m (100%)
+  - Total: 24,956m (100%)
 - Liabilities
-  - Unearned premium liability: 7,084m (20.6%)
-  - Outstanding claims liability: 13,560m (39.4%)
+  - Insurance contract liabilities: 14,139m (56.7%), of which (p.
+33)
+    - Liability for remaining coverage: 2,191m (8.8%)
+    - **Liability for incurred claims: 11,948 (47.9%)**
+  - Other: 3,783m (15.1%)
 - Equity
-  - Total: 6,819m (19.8%)
+  - Total: 7,034 (28.2%)

-It is worth noting that IAG holds 2.01 times the APRA “Prescribed Capital Amount” (PCA), see [`F on page 12`](https://www.iag.com.au/sites/default/files/Documents/Results%20%26%20reports/IAGL-1H23-Financial-statements.pdf).

-See https://www.iag.com.au/results-and-reports to dowload the
-latest financial statements of IAG.
+It is worth noting that IAG holds 2.07 times the APRA “Prescribed Capital Amount” (PCA), see [`page 7`](https://www.iag.com.au/sites/default/files/Documents/Results%20%26%20reports/IAGL-1H24-4D-Financial-report.pdf).
+See https://www.iag.com.au/results-and-reports to download the latest financial statements of IAG.

 # The claims process